bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | About

 Swiftcurrent Lake and Lake Josephine below

-Sonny pauses after we climb above the cliff band
+Sonny pauses after we climbed above the cliff band

 Yellow buckwheat (mouse over) blankets the slope